Effective Date: 4/29/2019; Updated 10/10/2023

 Accountability for Onward Transfer of Personal Data

-Daasity’s accountability for personal data that it receives in the United States under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
-In particular, Daasity remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Principles, unless Daasity proves that it is not responsible for the event giving rise to the damage.
+Daasity’s accountability for personal data that it receives in the United States under the Data Privacy Framework and subsequently transfers to a third party is described in the Data Privacy Framework Principles.
+In particular, Daasity remains responsible and liable under the Data Privacy Framework Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Principles, unless Daasity proves that it is not responsible for the event giving rise to the damage.

 Daasity takes reasonable and appropriate measures to protect Personal Data from loss, misuse, and unauthorized access, disclosure, alteration and destruction, as further described in our Security Overview webpage.